When someone calls your company, your business voicemail greetings are likely the first impression they’ll have of you and your business.

 Record your voicemail message in your home or office, or somewhere quiet.
 It’ll only take a few minutes but will make a huge difference.

 Your business is unique, so your voicemail greeting should be too.
-Your callers hear genetic messages every day, so why not aim to stand out?
+Your callers hear generic messages every day, so why not aim to stand out?

 It’s possible to be unique, memorable, professional, and fun, all at once.
 Maybe add a pun, or mention something funny about your business.
 You may even want to include a business-related joke.